JackOehling/BikeRide_JackOehling/README.md

 # Bike Ride

-## About:
-Welcome to Bike Ride, the app made for avid bikers and craeted by an aivd biker.
+Welcome to Bike Ride, the app created by a biker for avid bikers.

 <div style="display: flex; justify-content: space-between;">